The average corporate diversity training program will likely fail in a year or two. If you’re in the process of developing one, stop.

 Corporate America, specifically the financial sector, amped up diversity training programs in the late ‘90s to early 2000s after a series of high-profile lawsuits.
 Soon after, other industries jumped on the bandwagon.
 Before then, diversity programs were few and far between.
 Organizations used discrimination as its defined in the Civil Rights Act as the foundation of these programs—something that still rings true to this day.
 We know now that there are more avenues for organizations to discriminate (and still growing).
 These training programs founded on decades of outdated thinking are doomed before they even have a shot.

 After an analysis of 30-years of data

-So, how does one craft an effective mandatory diversity program?
-One does not.
+So, how do you make an effective mandatory diversity program?
+You don't.
 Here's why.

 4 Reasons Why Diversity Programs Fail

 Humans are hardwired to rebel against force-fed behavior

 Humans rebel when they’re forced to adopt rules or behaviors rather than acquiring them on their own.
 Social scientists have long since proved it's a way for us to assert our autonomy.
 There's evidence, too.
 Over 40-years of research